 It is clear from the letters that Sister Maria had a deep love for her father.
-Living in a convent gave her time to think, write, and even learn as much as she could.
-She was able to be understanding of her father’s work, while also living a life that claimed obedience to god.
+Living in a convent gave her time to think, write, and learn as much as she could.
+She was able to be understanding of her father’s work, while also living a life that claimed obedience to God.

-Three years later, in October of 1632, Galileo received word from Rome that he was to face the Inquisition for his book.
+Three years later, in October 1632, Galileo received word from Rome that he was to face the Inquisition for his book.
 Galileo tried to delay his trip, but he was finally forced to leave near the beginning of 1633.
-He arrived in Rome on February 13th, 1633.
+He arrived in Rome on February 13, 1633.
 Sister Maria, clearly concerned about her father’s trip and its significance, wrote him on February 24th:

 “Sire, along with one from our Father Confessor, and through these you will have learned some of the details you wanted to know; and seeing that still no letters have come giving us definite news of your arrival in Rome (and you can imagine, Sire, with what eagerness I in particular anticipate those letters), I return to write to you again, so that you may know how anxiously I live, while awaiting word from you…”